smohsenmohseni/InsuranceInquiryCrawler/README.md

 - Spiders should use start_requests function to start crawl

+- If spider parse method return None by default `InvalidInsuranceItem` return instead of None

 - By default all spider use httpcache, to disable cache for request function use `app.helpers.decorators.disable_cache` decorator